Can You Have More Than One Conventional Loan?

 - Low loan-to-value ratios

-Remember: all your monthly debts count - credit cards, auto loans, student loans, and every mortgage.
-As you add properties, keeping DTI in line gets harder without major income growth.
+Keep in mind, all your monthly debts count, including credit cards, car loans, student loans, and every mortgage.
+As you buy more properties, it gets harder to keep your DTI low unless your income goes up a lot.

 Can you have multiple mortgages in principle?